 Package 5-3: Sight words

-In these lessons your child will be learning to read and write some high frequency sight words.
+In these lessons your child will learn to read and write some high frequency sight words.

-Week 6 - Package 3 - Kindergarten English/literacy - High frequency sight words
+Week 6 - Package 3 - Year 1 and 2 English/literacy - High frequency sight words

 Things your child will need